iAniket23/NASA-SpaceApp2020/README.md

 ***CONTRIBUTORS***
-- Aniket
+- Aniket Mishra
-- James
+- James Schaefer-Pham
-- Nikunj
+- Nikunj Aggarwal
-- Guillaume
+- Guillaume Landry
-- Laura
+- Laura Yang

 ***LICENSE***
 The rules for copy and distributing this project licence are outlined in the licence.txt file.